 The part that's more important to me is that LCEF tries to do more than banks or other investment websites in educating the kids.
 It keeps them involved in the process of earning the money with an activity center and birthday cards.
 Our kids would be in the Mission Builders group right now, but they can also become part of the World Changers at age 13, getting a debit card at 16 and a possible scholarship at 18.

-A normal CD is set at a rate for the first term, and then it usually drops to market rate after that, and those introductory rates are long gone on my kids' accounts now.
+A normal CD is set at a rate for the first term, and then it usually drops to market rate after that, and those introductory rates are long gone on my kids' other accounts now.
 Make sure you know exactly what's being offered when you sign your kids up, and make sure you take advantage of all the extras offered to your kids and maybe your church.
 The Young Investors account seems fairly liquid, but it's really hard to nail down.
 And the 57-page circular was no real help, partially because it was 57 pages.

-Another real problem, especially if this type of form is being distributed to parents at your LCMS school, is that there's no clear way how to get the initial money into the accounts.
+Another problem, especially if this type of form is being distributed to parents at your LCMS school, is that there's no clear way how to get the initial money into the accounts.
 The form offers a monthly deduction option, but it does not say how to send in the intial amount.
 I wanted to send the money from their old accounts electronically, but I don't want to send it monthly.
 And the form does not say I should write a check or who to make it out to if I do.
 There's a place to add an account number, but it really seems to be more about monthly investments.
 I read the form twice, and I'm a smart person, so my final assessment would be that it's meant as an application only, and not as the application and investment.
 Again, the form should say that if it's the case.
 I could see a lot of people getting confused and just giving up.
 That's silly, and I spent another 20 mintues trying to find the answer on the website.
 As a business owner, I try to make it easy for people to figure out how to give me money.
 This is not something that should require an hour of reading through documents and an eventual phone call.
 After the phone call, the answer is to write a check to LCEF for the money.
 I know, it's my fault for not just calling sooner, but I sign up for bank accounts at all hours / when I get time.

 Keep in mind that there are also limits to the high rate for kids accounts, and there are also limits for who can sign up, so make sure you're eligible.
 If you have no association with an LCMS church or school, or you already have $1 million invested for the kid, then you probably want to invest elsewhere.
 This account has a high interest rate for money up to $1,000, which is perfect for my kids, but you might give your kid $1,000 for Christmas each year.
 For the rest of us, if we can figure it out, this is a good option for the kids.

 I looked at my bank account to find the initial investment had been cashed.
 However, I did not receive an email, text, or other confirmation.
 My kids didn't, either.
 I guess this means it's really old school, so I'll get my account info through the mail or via telegram.
 I've just gotten used to setting up accounts online, transferring money into them online, and getting instant confirmation that my money is where it's supposed to be, along with online access to those accounts.
 I went to the website just to see if there was a way to sign up, but it seems like that's not the case.
 It's kind of weird just trusting someone with my money.
 My kids' money, I guess.